 *** Please note: The deadline for this call has now passed.
 Thank you to all the applicants and for your interest.
 The below information is being left up for reference.***

-Please email the application form as a PDF document to firstname.lastname@example.org by October 21, 2022, at 12 pm noon EST. The file should be named [Last name, First name DSI ResSoftware]
+Please email the application form as a PDF document to firstname.lastname@example.org by October 21, 2022, at 12 pm noon EST. The file should be named [Last name, First name DSI ResSoftware].

-Professor Gary Bader, Associate Director, Data Management, Research Software, Advanced Research Computing, Data Sciences Institute, hosted a webinar on the Catalyst Grant competition on November 11, 2021.
+Professor Gary Bader, Associate Director, Data Management, Research Software, Advanced Research Computing, Data Sciences Institute, hosted an information session on research software development support on November 11, 2021.
 The webinar’s recording and slides are available here as are the PDF Slides.

 For more information, please contact: firstname.lastname@example.org